-Theme Pupils should know How people can actively communicate and recognise consent from others, including sexual consent, and how and when consent can be withdrawn, in all contexts, including online Intimate and sexual relationships, including sexual health How to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship That all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, for example physical, emotional, mental, sexual and reproductive health and wellbeing The facts about reproductive health, including fertility and the potential impact of lifestyle on fertility for men and women and menopause That there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others That they have a choice to delay sex or to enjoy intimacy without sex The facts about the full range of contraceptive choices, efficacy and options available The facts around pregnancy including miscarriage That there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help) How the different sexually transmitted infections (STIs), including through condom use) and the importance of and facts about testing About the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment How to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment
+Intimate and sexual relationships, including sexual health

+- How to recognise the characteristics and positive aspects of healthy one-toone intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship. - That all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, for example physical, emotional, mental, sexual and reproductive health and wellbeing. - The facts about reproductive health, including fertility and the potential impact of lifestyle on fertility for men and women and menopause. - That there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others. - That they have a choice to delay sex or to enjoy intimacy without sex. - The facts about the full range of contraceptive choices, efficacy and options available. - The facts around pregnancy including miscarriage. - That there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). - How the different sexually transmitted infections (STIs), including HIV and AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing. - About the prevalence of some STIs, the impact they can have on those who contract them and key facts about treatment. - How the use of alcohol and drugs can lead to risky sexual behaviour.

+• How to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment.

-The [National] Curriculum for Science covers:
+The National Curriculum for Science covers: